kin3303/cloudbees_cdro_install_dockerize/README.md

 ## Step 3.
 Portainer setting

-Need to create portainer admin user within 5mins to use the portainer service.
+Need to create portainer admin user within 5mins to use the potainer service.

 ```console
   http://<HOSTIP>:9001